 Maura Sullivan is the Deputy Executive Director for The Arc of Massachusetts.
 She was recently appointed to this role after a decade leading Government Affairs for The Arc.
 She is also the Director of Operation House Call, a nationally recognized training program and partnership between The Arc and all major Massachusetts Medical Schools.
-Maura's advocacy work includes passing priority legislation for the autism and IDD community, such as Nicky's Law, Police Training in Autism, and Operation House Call.
+Maura's advocacy work includes passing priority legislation for the autism and IDD community, such as Nicky's Law, Police Training in Autism and Operation House Call.
 Her work at the State House focuses on increasing funding for the DDS budget, the workforce, and MassHealth.
-Maura participates in state and national advisory boards for transition age youth with autism and IDD.
-She is a former LEND Fellow with a Master's degree in public administration from Suffolk University.
-Maura is also the mother of three, and she has two transition age sons with autism and intellectual disability.
+Maura participates in state and national advisory boards and commissions for transition age youth with autism and IDD, including at Drexel University, the Institute for Exceptional Care, the Massachusetts' Governor's Autism Commission for Healthcare, the MA